Hidennnn/PSLRecognition/README.md

 utils.py - different functions to operate functions.

 ## How to use?
-You just need to run program.py!
-On top of file you can adjust configuration.
+You just need to download labels.txt from the database, add to folder "vector_and_distances" and run program.py!
+On top of the program.py you can adjust configuration.

 ## Database
-https://drive.google.com/drive/folders/1ffpiODeT87HVnRcQohv3iZg0k3i7kUay?usp=sharing - Google Drive where you can download vectors and distances used in projects.
+https://drive.google.com/drive/folders/1ffpiODeT87HVnRcQohv3iZg0k3i7kUay?usp=sharing - Google Drive where you can download vectors and distances which were used in projects.

 ## Demo